Biography and education

-Doss has published articles in Church History, Cîteaux, and Studies in Medievalism.
-His research has been supported by The American Catholic Historical Association, the American Historical Association, The Medieval Academy of America, the Hill Museum & Manuscript Library, and the University of Texas at Austin.
+In addition to this book project, Doss has published articles in Church History, Cîteaux, and Studies in Medievalism.
+This research has been supported by the American Catholic Historical Association, the American Historical Association, The Medieval Academy of America, the Hill Museum & Manuscript Library, and the University of Texas at Austin.

-He grew up in Northwest Arkansas where he attended the University of Arkansas and earned his bachelor’s with a double major in history and anthropology, while minoring in religious studies.
-He then completed his master’s in church history at Boston College before moving to Austin to attend the University of Texas.
+Doss grew up in Northwest Arkansas and attended the University of Arkansas where he earned a bachelor’s degree with a double major in history and anthropology and a minor in religious studies.
+He then completed his master’s degree at Boston College before moving to Austin to pursue a doctorate at the University of Texas.

 - Doss, J. W. (2023).
 “Metaphor, Moral Formation, and a Carolingian era Florilegium: The Liber scintillarum and Cistercian Education at the turn of the Thirteenth Century.”
 Cîteaux: Commentarii Cistercienses, 73, 101–117. https://doi.org/10.2143/CIT.73.1.0000000